aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to EMLX?</h2>

+OTT (Open Text Template) is a file format used by Microsoft Word to store documents.
+It is a binary file format that stores the document in a compressed form.
+It is used to store documents in a smaller size and is used to store documents in a secure manner.
+EMLX is an email file format used by Apple Mail.
+It is an XML-based file format that stores emails in a structured format.
+It is used to store emails in a secure manner and is also used to store emails in a smaller size.
+Therefore, it is necessary to convert OTT to EMLX in order to store emails in a secure and smaller size.

-For a Python developer, who is trying to add a OTT to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total helps for OTT to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It helps to automate the conversion process from OTT to EMLX.
+It consists of two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion process easy using Python.
+The conversion process is a two step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into EMLX format.
+This makes the conversion process from OTT to EMLX easier and faster.

 {{% /blocks/products/pf/feature-page-summary %}}